smkerr/nacsos/Readme.md

 NACSOS is research software produced by the APSIS working group at the Mercator Research Institute on Global Commons and Climate Change ([MCC](https://www.mcc-berlin.net/)), and some parts of the repository are instution specific.
 We are in an ongoing process of generalising, and documenting.

 Refer to the [documentation](https://github.com/mcallaghan/tmv/wiki/Scoping-Documentation) for a (partial) guide to using the app.

+## Citation

+If you use NACSOS in academic work, you can cite it as

+Max Callaghan, Finn Müller-Hansen, Jérôme Hilaire, & Yuan Ting Lee.
+(2020).
+NACSOS: NLP Assisted Classification, Synthesis and Online Screening.
+Zenodo. http://doi.org/10.5281/zenodo.4121525

 ## A general guide to installation